-One of the most famous names in men’s tailoring, Gieves & Hawkes is a company made of two very famous halves.
-The brand’s history is, in reality, the story of two separate houses which merged just 40 years ago.
+One of the most famous names in men’s tailoring and fashion, Gieves & Hawkes is a brand made of two very famous halves.

 The brand’s history is in reality, the story of two separate houses which merges just 41 years ago.
 Gieves was established in 1784 as tailor and celebrated supplier of uniforms for the British Royal Navy.
 Hawkes, instead, supplied the British Army from 1771.
 Their most famous customers, respectively, were Admiral Lord Nelson and Field Marshal The Duke of Wellington, the two most important commanders in British history, whose great victories at Trafalgar in 1805 and Waterloo in 1815 against the French emperor Napoleon established Great Britain as a major maritime and land power and precipitated the growth of the British Empire during the rest of the 19th century.

 Through their services to the Royal Navy and British Army, both Gieves and Hawkes played a unique part in these battles and their histories are inexorably linked with the distinction of the British military and Britain itself.
 And to further cement that alliance, both companies have dressed ten generations of British Royalty, from King George III in 1809 up to the present day Queen Elizabeth II, her son the Prince of Wales and her grandsons, the Princes William and Harry.

 Their most famous customers, respectively, were Admiral Lord Nelson and Field Marshal The Duke of Wellington, the two most important commanders in British history